aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_1.rst

     $ [Information - MARTeApp.cpp:135]: Application starting
     ...

-Open another console and check the content of the log file (e.g. ``../Test/Integrated/MassSpring-18.csv``) and verify that the data is being stored in the file as expected.
+Open another terminal and check the content of the log file (e.g. ``../Test/Integrated/MassSpring-18.csv``) and verify that the data is being stored in the file as expected.
 The log should show entries similar to the following:

 .. code-block:: console